 Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

-The new American Express EveryDay Preferred credit card, which is available starting April 2, 2014, is a legitimate new contender in the race for getting the most reward value out of your credit card spending.
+The American Express EveryDay Preferred credit card is a legitimate contender in the race for getting the most reward value out of your credit card spending.

 For a few years now the Chase Sapphire Preferred® Card has been an easy choice for saving for travel rewards, thanks to 2x points on dining and travel spending, and powerful point transfer partners including Southwest Rapid Rewards and United MileagePlus® which make getting good value out of flight awards easy.